Retention 103: TOP Aftercare Tips For Ultimate Lash Retention!

 These next points aren't really things you can tell your client to change in so far as some people do have periods, and some people do smoke.
 You can just look out for these things if a client tells you they have had poor retention.

-Whether it’s pregnancy, or Aunt Flow is in town for the week, hormone levels can play havoc with retention.
+Whether it’s pregnancy, or their menstrual cycle, hormone levels can play havoc with retention.
 Skin can become more oily, the hairs’ growth rate can speed up causing lash loss more quickly.

 While there isn’t really a lot of research on this, smoking can make a difference to the lash retention.
 This is most likely due to the chemicals in cigarette smoke, and also the little bursts of heat close to the lashes at semi-regular intervals.